-MMW Serves is a service experience embedded within the Making of the Modern World general education world history program.
-MMW Serves combines academic preparation, intercultural experience, and volunteer service.
-A specially-designed MMW14 and/or MMW122 seminar provides the necessary academic preparation, situating the history and culture of the indigenous peoples of the region in a comparative and global context, while fulfilling standard MMW learning objectives.
-The course will be co-taught by MMW Director Matthew Herbst and Ross Frank, Professor of Ethnic Studies.
-After completion of the 4-credit MMW course in winter quarter, students and faculty will travel to the Navajo Reservation in Northeastern Arizona, the largest reservation in the United States, for a week of intercultural learning and service over spring break 2018.
-Applications will be open in Fall 2017.
-Space is limited.
+MMW Serves is a service experience embedded within the Making of the Modern World general education world history program, combining academic preparation with experiential activity.
+A specially-designed MMW seminar on Mondays, 3-6pm in Winter term (fulfilling MMW14 or MMW122 requirements) provides the academic preparation, situating the history and culture of the Navajo Nation and the southwest in a comparative and global context.
+After completion of the 4-credit MMW course in winter quarter, students travel to the Navajo Reservation in northeastern Arizona, the largest reservation in the United States, for a week of intercultural learning and service over Spring Break.
+Space is very limited.

 Cost: $675.00.
 Upon acceptance, a Non-Refundable $250.00 deposit is due by Nov.
 30.

 A second Non-Refundable payment ($425) will be due by Feb.
 1. This covers transportation from UCSD to the Navajo Nation, food, lodging, and activities over Spring Break 2020.
 Preparation: Participation requires successful completion of a special 4-credit MMW14/122 Seminar on Mondays, 3-6pm in Winter.
 Pre-Requisites: MMW12 & 13; MMW121 (for transfer students).